 Company”) will vote all proxies and act on other corporate actions for all

-its equity sleeve in a timely manner, as part of its full discretionary
+its equity allocation in a timely manner, as part of its full discretionary

-authority over the equity sleeve of the Fund.
+authority over the equity allocation of the Equity and Income Fund.

 London Company will vote the recommendation of Glass